THIS EXHIBIT HAS BEEN EXTENDED! NOTE THE NEW DATE!

-The Oakland History Room has mounted a new exhibit that will explore how the East Bay region mobilized for World War II, the mass migration that changed the area demographically, the industries that changed the area economically, and the social and political movements that sprung from the war years.
+The Oakland History Room's current exhibit explores how the East Bay region mobilized for World War II, the mass migration that changed the area demographically, the industries that changed the area economically, and the social and political movements that sprung from the war years.
 The exhibit will feature historic documents, photographs, maps, posters, and other materials.

 Memory Trace is an intergenerational public art project that took place at the San Antonio/Fruitvale Senior Center between the spring and summer of 2014.
 In order to build a bridge between the generations the basis of the project was to have young people spend time at the Center and interview senior citizens.
 Working with students from ARISE High School and the Unity Council's Latino Men and Boys Group, Memory Trace compiled interviews that were transformed into a comic book.
 The exhibition consists of the comic book, original drawngs, paintings and stories gathered by the youth and seniors.